-It may take some time to develop the workplace environment that you would like to establish, but it will be worth the effort.
+It may take some time to develop the workplace environment and culture that you would like to establish, but it will be worth the effort.
 When you’re ready to create a positive work environment for your staff, try these tricks to make it happen.

-Show your Staff Appreciation
+Show your staff appreciation

 One way to get your staff feeling more positive is to make them feel appreciated.
-People that feel appreciated will work harder and work better because they want to continue to make their company proud.
+People that feel appreciated will work harder because they want to continue to make their company proud.
 Being appreciative of their efforts by letting them know they’ve made a difference for the company will go a long way in future projects.

 Verbal recognition can be done by a simple “thank you” or recognition of a staff member during team meetings.
 Consider giving out bonuses for jobs well done or for employees of the month.
 Even the occasional high-five or hand shake is a great way to praise your staff individually.

-Listen to Ideas
+Listen to staff ideas

 Your staff may want to feel involved in the business and offer their ideas for the company.
 Showing your staff that you want to listen to their ideas will make them feel important in their role with the company.
 Your team has great ideas and it’s important to take the time to acknowledge them and consider them in your company’s business plans.

 Start giving out responsibilities that you were afraid to delegate before.
 Allow team members to make suggestions on when meetings should happen and allow communication about office policies to gain a majority perspective on different items.